DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-02-09-updating-the-error-messages-displayed-in-the-add-and-edit-course-flows.md

 ### Subject level and special educational needs and disabilities

-Separate subject level and special educational needs and disabilities questions
+The subject level and special educational needs and disabilities (SEND) questions are currently on the same page when creating a new course but not when editing a course.

+We’re considering splitting the pages in the add course flow to be consistent with the edit flows and simplify the content and error messaging.

 ### Full time or part time

-Change the radio buttons to checkboxes

-### Course start date
+The ‘Full time or part time’ page currently has radio buttons.
+It is not clear if the ‘Full time or part time’ option means:

+- both full time and part time
+- either full time or part time

+We will consider changing this to checkboxes and removing the ‘Both’ option.